Lassa fever

 Our goal is to support the development of one or more Lassa fever vaccines through to licensure, working with our partners in West Africa and across the world.

-To date, CEPI has invested in the development of six vaccine candidates, four of which remain in active development.
+To date, CEPI has invested in six vaccine candidates, four of which remain in active development.

 One of CEPI’s partners, IAVI, launched the first-ever Phase II clinical trial of a Lassa vaccine in Nigeria in April 2024.
 The study has now also launched at sites in Ghana and Liberia.